 It’s time to increase women’s presence in tech.

-Break Through Tech works at the intersection of academia and industry to propel more women into higher education and careers in tech.
-Through curriculum innovation, career access and community building, our goal is to achieve gender equality in tech.
+Through curriculum innovation, career access, and community-building, our goal is to achieve gender equality in tech.

 or more women complete bachelor’s degrees in the United States each year.